bwcheung/ResumeGameProj/README.md

 to create, so there may be problems with this one, but I am proud of what I have created.
 Any feedback is welcome.
 Email me at bwcheung8@gmail.com.

+# UPDATE
+Check out the extended version of my online resume that includes this game. https://bwcheungv2.herokuapp.com/

 # How to run
 Visit https://bwcheung.herokuapp.com/